bschurko/Schurko.Foundation.NET4/README.md

 ## Producer and Consumer Design Pattern
 An Administrator and worker/IJob class that provides a thread-safe ATOMIC design pattern for submitting jobs that get processed in a parallel fashion.
 Simply inherit from the Administrator.cs and override the a few methods for submitting and processing jobs, that get passed into the queue.

-## Microsoft Identity Framework Wrapper Classes
-Wrapper classes and extensions for the core classes used in the MS Identity Framework.
-The IdentityUser class has a abstract AppUserBase that gets implemented by AppUser.cs.
-An implementation of the core UserStore.cs using the IdentityDbContext.
-Basic extensions for claims and identity base classes.

 ## Security Impersonation and Credential Provider
 Wrapper class for simply applying impersonation to allow security levels to be raised by whatever user provided that you implement.

-## .NET Core Dependency Injection Wrapper Class
-Simple access to the IServiceCollection class via an Action delegate; allowing you to register classes into the dependency container.
-In addition, you can retrieve registered dependencies via the GetService<T> container method.

 ## Managed Extensibility Framework (MEF) Dependency Injection
 n the Managed Extensibility Framework (MEF), a programming model is a particular method of defining the set of conceptual objects on which MEF operates.
 These conceptual objects include parts, imports, and exports.
-MEF uses these objects, but does not specify how they should be represented
+MEF uses these objects, but does not specify how they should be represented.
+Essentially, you add attribute tags to your class/interface and then you can load the interface/class as an object of type T.

 ## Message Queue Service
 A message queue service that uses a backend repository of a MS SQL tables and stored procedures.